 It’s tough, life is busy, and life is full of problems and challenges.
 That’s why now, more than ever, we desperately need to put meaning back into our lives, to reconnect with feelings of ease and happiness instead of constant stress, confusion, and dissatisfaction.
-Many hours can be spent educating ourselves on self-improvement but without action none of this education matters.
+We can spend many hours educating ourselves on self-improvement, but without action, none of this education matters.

-So I took a little time this week to reevaluate simple (but profound) ways I could bring meaning back into my life and I came up with a weeks’ worth of action items to do just that.
+So I took a little time this week to reevaluate simple (but profound) ways to bring meaning back into my life, and I came up with a weeks’ worth of action items to do just that.

 I’m currently in the process of applying each action step to my life.
 (I’m doing one each day this week).
-I’m clearing out the junk and making room for the meaning.
+I’m clearing out the junk to make room for the meaning.
 Can you say #heckyeah!